facebook

 Is your bed supposed to face the door?

 Sleeping with the foot of the bed facing the door has pros and cons that extend beyond your bedroom’s layout and floor plan.
 On the one hand, when you’re sitting in bed, facing the door allows you to be more aware of who is walking past or coming into your space.
-And on the other, it can create a lack of privacy because anyone walking by or in the door will be able to see you just as easily.
+On the other, it can create a lack of privacy because anyone walking by or in the door will be able to see you just as easily.

 Consider what makes you feel more comfortable and experiment with your layout.
 You can always rearrange your bedroom if you don’t like your current setup.